SachinDevatar7/quickfood/README.md

 # QuickFood

 *Have you ever forgot to put in an ingredient in your dish or the recipe itself?
 As a student, it was hectic for me to manage cooking and keep track of all the recipes.
-So I built 'QuickFood'.
+So I built 'QuickFood' where we can get 40,000 recipes from top recipe publishers.
 I cooked up (pun intended) a web app where I can do a quick lookup for a dish and get its recipe and calories.
 It is built with React for the frontend and Nodejs express for the backend.*

 ## API Usage